Hi. I’m Lauren Hough. Since we’re here, it’s pronounced “huff.”

 The beauty of blogs is they curated their audience much the way they curated their content.
 You had to search to find them.
 A friend told you “hey you’ll love this blog.”
 If you didn’t, you never saw the blog again.
 If you did, you bookmarked the page and checked in the next day or week, and the next.
 You developed a relationship with the blogger, learned their voice and style, their likes and pet peeves.
 You understood the post because you’d read the last.
 And because you understood, the blogger was understood.

 Social media may have its uses.
-But posts reach too far beyond the intended audience.
+But posts reach far beyond the intended audience.
 Just lines with no context.
 Is it satire?
 Sarcasm?
 Next thing you know, I’m called a domestic terrorist for feeding a piece of cheese to my dog.
 This is a thing that really happened.

 I’ll be using this space to do just that.
 I’ll write the essays I love to write—about my dog, about my life, about Dolly Parton.
 I’ll talk about what I want to want to talk about, and what I think we should talk about.
 What pisses me off.
 What I love.
 What I’m doing and where I’m going.
-I’m going to be traveling some more and I’ll be writing about what I see and do and all the ways it’ll surely go catastrophically wrong, because, as my mother recently pointed out, I’ve now made a career off my poor decisions.
+I’m going to be traveling some more and I’ll be writing about all the ways it’ll surely go catastrophically wrong, because, as my mother recently pointed out, I’ve now made a career off my poor decisions.
 Might as well keep making them.

 Maybe in context, we can understand each other a little better.